bjornmeansbear/lectureScripts/WhatIsSGD.md

 ## Sustainable Design does not exist

-> Designers make garbage.
-> — Karrie Jacobs,  _Disposability, Graphic Design, Style, and Waste_

 "Sustainable design does not exist" was at first pessimistic.
 Is design all just trash? does design create waste period, so nothing is sustainable?
 Anything we make is unmaking so much else; so all design is unsustainable.

 But!
 "Sustainable design does not exist" came to signify an alternative; it didn't exist because it was ephemeral! because it reused existing objects in a new way! that it left no trace! that it was part of some continuous vernacular process! suddenly this was a prompt for new works; new questions; new directions!
 A useful constraint for future work.

-Now for some definitions.

 ## Define Sustainability & Define Sustainabilitists